Phil Ryan (sheriff): Wise County Sheriff

 After retiring from law enforcement, Ryan entered the private sector, but this would only last for a short time.
 In 1992, Ryan began his campaign for Wise County Sheriff, running on the Democratic ballot.
 On March 20, 1992, he took his oath of office for the first of three terms as sheriff.
 Under his leadership, the department instituted a new crime prevention division, implemented a county-wide Crime Stoppers program, and improved information technology.

 Walker, Texas Ranger

 Ryan was a technical consultant to the CBS television series, Walker, Texas Ranger, starring Chuck Norris.
 He briefly appeared in Little Texas' "God Blessed Texas" video with two other Texas Rangers.
 He also appeared extensively in the 1995 documentary film, The Serial Killers and the 1995 television documentary Henry Lee Lucas: The Confession Killer.

-Personal life
+Personal life and death

-Ryan has been married four times.
-He has three children from his first marriage, Phillip Ryan Jr., a police officer in East Texas and former Texas death row prison guard, Ronda Ryan Schweiger of Decatur, Texas, and Daryle Ryan, a former San Antonio police officer.
-As of May 2023, he is retired in Decatur, Texas, where he is a security consultant to private businesses.
+Ryan was married four times.
+He had three children from his first marriage, Phillip Ryan Jr., a police officer in East Texas and former Texas death row prison guard, Ronda Ryan Schweiger of Decatur, Texas, and Daryle Ryan, a former San Antonio police officer.
+During his retirement in Decatur, he was a security consultant to private businesses.
+He died on February 25, 2026, at the age of 80, from heart disease.